 Danielle is a Nebraska certified teacher with B.A. and M.Ed. degrees in Elementary Education.
 She is an experienced classroom teacher and administrator, with 6 years teaching Kindergarten and Pre-K and 4 years as a Curriculum Director, leading and training a staff of over 45 teachers.
 She has planned and implemented staff trainings on a wide variety of topics, including child development, positive discipline, classroom management, language and literacy, and communication.

-As Youth Program Director for Set Me Free Project, Danielle currently develops curriculum and speaks to middle and high school students with the aim of preventing youth and young adults from ever seeing the “dark” of human trafficking.
+As Youth Program Director for The Set Me Free Project, Danielle currently develops curriculum and speaks to middle and high school students with the aim of preventing youth and young adults from ever seeing the “dark” of human trafficking.

 Tami Nosal – Speaker